 Pavonia praemorsa is an easy to grow perennial shrub which provides a splash of color almost all year round.
 The dark green leaves are shiny and leathery with shallow teeth on the edges.
 The stems are sometimes reddish.
 A rounded shrub that seldom grows to more than a meter tall.
 The flowers open on sunny days for just a few hours before closing and turn red before dropping off.
 An excellent plant for a border, hedge and screen.
 It is suitable for smaller gardens.
 It also attract bees, butterflies and other insects and these will attract the insect eating birds.
 It is water wise and drought resistant.
 Named for Jose Antonio Pavon 91754-1840) a Spanish pharmacologist, botanist and explorer.
 In 1777 he went to study the flora of Peru and Chile for 10 years.
 He collected 3000 specimens, 2500 life size botanical illustrations and discovered 500 new species.

 This small deciduous tree is evergreen if planted in a mild climate.
 It grows moderately fast and has non-aggressive roots.
+They grow naturally in the Transvaal and Natal.
 It is both frost and drought resistant.
 It grows happily in semi-shade or full sun.
-The marvelous yellow flowers have a brown throat and they open in summer.
+The marvellous yellow flowers have a brown throat and they open in summer.
 They are rich in pollen and nectar and are enjoyed by grey louries.
 They attract various insects such as butterflies and bees.
 The stems are used for baskets and hut rafters.
 It responds well to pruning and makes a successful hedge.
 I've seen them hedged at about 1 meter and 2-3 meters.
 The leaves are browsed by black rhino, grey duiker and kudu.
 It has non aggressive roots and is great in a small townhouse garden, in a pot on a patio or next to a swimming pool.
 It is used medicinally as the bark is used as a vermifuge, the stems are used as an astringent gargle and the flowers are used for dysentery and diarrhea.
 A light annual pruning encourages flowering.
 It is the larval host plant for the Orange-barred Playboy butterfly.